To apply for U.S. citizenship you need to file Form N-400 with the USCIS. This process of applying for U.S. citizenship is called naturalization.

-If you find yourself eligible for U.S. Citizenship then the next step is to prepare Form N-400, Application for Naturalization.
+If you find yourself eligible for U.S. Citizenship then the next step is to prepare Form N-400.

 Step 3: Prepare Your Supporting Documents

-When you are filing Form N-400 you also need to send your supporting documents.
-So it is important to prepare your supporting documents when you prepare to apply for U.S. Citizenship.
+When you are filing Form N-400, you also need to send in a few supporting documents.
+It is important to carefully prepare these documents to avoid redoing the process.